jupyterhub/jupyterhub/docs/source/getting-started/networking-basics.md

 ## Set the Proxy's REST API communication URL (optional)

-By default, this REST API listens on port 8081 of `localhost` only.
+By default, the proxy's REST API listens on port 8081 of `localhost` only.
 The Hub service talks to the proxy via a REST API on a secondary port.
-The API URL can be configured separately and override the default settings.
+The REST API URL (hostname and port) can be configured separately and override the default settings.

 ### Set api_url